paduh/badagigbackendapi/README.md

-# mac-chat-api
+# Badagig Backend Server
-Prebuilt api for slack app clone.

-This project is the API for creating a slack clone.
-No need to understand any of code here.
-But if you are interested in taking your development skills to the next level, check out our API course.
+This project is the API for Badagig Backend Server mobile app.

 ##### How It Works